dfo-pacific-science/salmon-cu-open-data-scripts/README.md

 # salmon-cu-open-data-scripts

-R scripts for extracting NuSEDS data for submission to the [Open Government Portal](Open Government Portal) (Open Data).
+R scripts for extracting NuSEDS data for submission to the [Open Government Portal](https://search.open.canada.ca/opendata/) (Open Data).

 ## Overview

 This repository contains R scripts used to extract and prepare data from NuSEDS exports.
 The scripts replicate SQL queries previously run manually and produce CSV files for upload to Open Data.

+Outputs are intended to be uploaded as part of the [Pacific salmon conservation units (CU) sites and status Open Data Record](https://open.canada.ca/data/en/dataset/1ac00a39-4770-443d-8a6b-9656c06df6a3).

 ## Scripts